Skip to Main Content

 Keyword Banks

 Keyword banks are lists of potential keywords to use when starting your research.
 You will need these in your Searching step of the Research Process.
-You will learn more how to use them as you start database searching and in the Keywords and Boolean Operators reading.
+You will learn more about how to use them as you start database searching and in the Keywords and Boolean Operators reading.